mycoboco/ocelot/doc/cel/opt.md

 `opt_abort()` is a function that stops recognition of options being performed by `opt_parse()`.
 All remaining options are regarded as operands.
 It is useful when a program introduces an option stopper like `--` for its own purposes.
+It is preferable for a long-named option to trigger `opt_abort()` because short-named options can cause a problem when appearing in group.

 `opt.c` contains an example designed to use as many facilities of the library as possible and a boilerplate code that is a simplified version of the example